What are the Benefits of Physical Activity?

 Moderate physical activity will raise your heart rate, and cause you to breathe faster and feel warmer.

 With moderate physical activity you are usually still able to talk fairly normally.
 Examples could be brisk walking, a gentle bike ride or slowly pushing a lawnmower.

 Vigorous physical activity makes you breathe harder and faster.
 Those doing vigorous physical activity will generally be unable to say more than a few words without pausing for breath.

 Examples could be jogging or running, competitive sports, and also riding a bike quickly up a hill.

 Very vigorous activity will make you very out of breath, and should be done in short bursts of maximum intensity.
 An example of this is a High Intensity Interval Training (or HIIT) workout.

-If you can, aim for a mix of both moderate an additionally vigorous intensity aerobic exercise each week.
+If you can, aim for a mix of both moderate and vigorous intensity aerobic exercise each week.
 However, if you’re unable to do vigorous exercise, moderate intensity exercise is still excellent for your physical health.
 For more information, check our PA Guidelines page.

 Physical Activity Guidelines: How much exercise should I do each week?

 Whilst 150 minutes of physical activity a week is a good rule to live by, there are different physical activity guidelines for different ages and abilities.
 So, if you don’t feel like you can do 150 minutes just yet, try aiming for less to begin with and building up.